Meagan Good: Adulthood

 friend Columbus Short.
 In 2008, Good appeared in the horror film One Missed Call as an ill-fated college student, Shelley Baum.
-She appeared as an angry trophy wife in the Mike Myers comedy The Love Guru, and in the latter half of the year, she was one of the victims/gameplayers in Saw V. She starred in 2009's The Unborn with Gary Oldman and Odette Yustman.
+She appeared as an angry trophy wife in the Mike Myers comedy The Love Guru, and in the latter half of the year, she was one of the victims/game players in Saw V. She starred in 2009's The Unborn with Gary Oldman and Odette Yustman.

+In 2010, Good started her own production company, Freedom Bridge Entertainment, with Marlon Olivera and fellow actors Tamara Bass and Ty Hodges.
 She was part of the ensemble cast in 2012's Think Like a Man, a movie based on Steve Harvey's 2009 book Act like a Lady, Think like a Man.
 In 2013, Good starred in Anchorman 2: The Legend Continues.
-Good returned to television from January to March 2013, starring in Deception.
-Good was contacted by her agents about the series while leaving a hair salon.
-She sat in her car "and cried for 30-minutes like a nerd, by myself."
-In 2014, Good reprised her role for Think Like a Man Too, the sequel to Think Like a Man.
-Good stated she "had a really good time" while filming the sequel after initially being nervous "because there's so much energy that only Vegas can give."
-Filming Think Like a Man Too was Good's first time in Las Vegas shortly before she got married.
+Good returned to television from January to March 2013, starring in Deception after being contacted by her agents about the series while leaving a hair salon.
+According to the actress, she sat in her car "and cried for 30-minutes like a nerd, by myself."

-Good has also appeared in many music videos, by artists such as 50 Cent, (21 Questions), Imajin, Isyss (of which Good's sister La'Myia Good is a member), Lil' Johnny, Memphis Bleek, Tyrese, and Will Smith.

-She has started her own production company, Freedom Bridge Entertainment, with Marlon Olivera and fellow actors Tamara Bass and Ty Hodges.

 Good wore a royal blue dress designed by Michael Costello to the June 30, 2013 BET Awards ceremony.
-The dress featured a plunging neckline down to her midriff and a front slit that rose to midthigh, It was sometimes compared to the Green Versace dress worn by Jennifer Lopez to the 42nd Annual Grammy Awards in 2000.
+The dress featured a plunging neckline down to her midriff and a front slit that rose to mid-thigh, It was sometimes compared to the Green Versace dress worn by Jennifer Lopez to the 42nd Annual Grammy Awards in 2000.
 Fashion & Style editors selected Good as "worst dressed" at the ceremony.

 The dress was controversial also because Good was presenting the BET Award for Best Gospel Artist.
 According to Christine Thomasos of The Christian Post, Good has a history of defending her stylistic choices of presenting herself as a "sexy Christian".
 She had said earlier that year:

 there is a classy way to do everything and there is nothing wrong with being sexy or having sex appeal and I think that I am definitely going to be someone who is boldly going to go out to the masses and be someone who say, 'Look!
 Women its okay' ...

-Good responded on Instagram, expressing sadness that judgment had been passed on her, her character and her then-husband over what she wore to the ceremony.
+Good responded on Instagram, expressing sadness that judgment had been passed on her, her character and her then-husband DeVon Franklin over what she wore to the ceremony.
 She said she picked the dress because she liked it and tried to express her individuality in her dress.